Loadable Modules - Extending the mesibo Platform

 Prerequisites

-• a translator module can translate each message before sending it to the destination
+• A translation module translates each message before forwarding it to the recipient

 Module Architecture